History of American journalism: Foreign-language newspapers

 As immigration rose dramatically during the last half of the 19th century, many ethnic groups sponsored newspapers in their native languages to cater to their fellow expatriates.
 The Germans created the largest network, but their press was largely shut down in 1917–1918.
 Yiddish Newspapers appeared for New York Jews.
 They had the effect of introducing newcomers from Eastern Europe to American culture and society.
 In states like Nebraska, founded on large immigrants populations, where many residents moved from Czechoslovakia, Germany and Denmark foreign-language papers provided a place for these people to make cultural and economic contributions to their new country and home.
 Today, Spanish language newspapers such as El Diario La Prensa (founded in 1913) exist in Hispanic strongholds, but their circulations are small.

-Between the wars
+Interwar period

 Broadcast journalism began slowly in the 1920s, at a time when stations broadcast music and occasional speeches, and expanded slowly in the 1930s as radio moved to drama and entertainment.
 Radio exploded in importance during World War II, but after 1950 was overtaken by television news.
 The newsreel developed in the 1920s and flourished before the daily television news broadcasts in the 1950s doomed its usefulness.